-When Tenzin Gyatso was born in Taktser, Qinghai in 1935, the region known to the outside world as Tibet had been dominated by the Han, Tang, and Ming Chinese dynasties (when it wasn’t run by Mongols or otherwise been in the hands of warring feudal lords).
-When they weren’t getting conscripted into fighting for one or the other of the powers vying for ownership of the region, most Tibetans scrapped together a living in a rural, subsistence economy, in which nobody had much of any authority except the monks who lived in the Buddhist temples that dotted the mountaintops.
-The nominal leader of this strain of religion was called the Dalai Lama and, when Tenzin was a child and correctly identified some of the personal possessions of the recently deceased 13th lama, he was proclaimed the 14th reincarnation of the human manifestation of Avalokitesvara, the Bodhisattva of Compassion.
+Tenzin Gyatso was born in Taktser, Qinghai in 1935, the region known to the outside world as Tibet.
+It was a place where people barely scrapped by, at least when they weren’t getting conscripted to fight for the Han, Tang, and Ming Chinese dynasties that traded control of the land.
+The Buddhist monks were the exception, living in relative comfort in the many temples that dotted the mountaintops.
+The nominal leader of their local strain of religion was called the Dalai Lama and, when Tenzin was a child and correctly identified some of the personal possessions of the recently deceased 13th lama, he was proclaimed the 14th reincarnation of the human manifestation of Avalokitesvara, the Bodhisattva of Compassion.

 Its efforts continue to this day, as does the Dali Lama’s advocacy for peace, which earned him a Nobel Peace Prize in 1989.
 He has never returned to Tibet.
 Same debate, changed locations.